Beginner Astrophotography: How to Get Started

 The focal length you are using will depend on the size and design of the telescope.
 I use a small refractor telescope with a focal length of about 700mm.
 Multiplying this with the crop factor in DLSR camera I use, this brings my focal length to about the 1000mm range.

-Use a Refractor Telescope
+Choosing a Telescope

 A wide field telescope has many advantages, and it’s what I recommend for beginners.
 A wide field telescope with a modest focal length is much more forgiving when it comes to star tracking.
+This is especially important during beginner astrophotography outings, as the satisfying results are more likely to inspire you to push forward.

 Wide Field Views